survivejs/webpack-book/README.md

 Note that `gh-pages` branch gets generated based on the wiki content.
 If you find errors, please open [an issue](https://github.com/christianalfoni/react-webpack-cookbook/issues/new).

-## JSON Generators
+## Gitbook Generator

-The generator converts the wiki content to JSON.
-The JSON content can be served through a web frontend.
+The generator converts the wiki content to Gitbook (standalone site).
+In this case it is pushed to `gh-pages`.
+Use it as follows:

-### Usage

 1. `git clone https://github.com/christianalfoni/react-webpack-cookbook.wiki.git`
 2. `npm install`